jlaurens/edython/README-dev.md

 ## Block creation

-If the prototype name starts with 'ezp:' then the created block is a subclass of BlockSvg with ezPython's extended features.
+If the prototype name starts with 'edy:' then the created block is a subclass of BlockSvg with ezPython's extended features.
 If not, the creation process falls down to Blockly's.

 For that purpose, some workspace methods have been overriden.